How to Deal with Passive Aggressive Colleagues

 Stay away from things that you could use to harm yourself, such as pills and razor or even keys that unlock your window grills.
 Get a trusted friend or family member to safeguard them on your behalf until you are more in control of your thoughts and feelings.

-Ψ Engage yourself in things that you once enjoyed
+Ψ Engage in activities you enjoy (or once did)

 This could look like spending time with your family and friends even if you do not talk about your feelings, going for a walk in the park, watching a movie and playing games.